End-Stage Renal Disease

 NIDDK Program Staff

 - Kevin Abbott, M.D., M.P.H.
-Kidney and Urology Epidemiology; Transplant, including transplant related clinical trials; Dialysis Clinical Studies, non interventional, no clinical trials; Contract Officer Representative (COR) for United States Renal Data System (USRDS) and Urologic Diseases in America (UDA)
+Kidney and Urology Epidemiology; Transplant, including transplant related clinical trials; Dialysis Clinical Studies, non interventional, clinical trials; Contract Officer Representative (COR) for United States Renal Data System (USRDS) and Urologic Diseases in America (UDA)

 - Kevin Chan, M.D.
 Epidemiology; Renal Osteodystrophy; Clinical Trials; Dialysis and CKD Clinical Studies